takara-ai/Website/content/who we are/alliances/_index.en-gb.md

 At Takara, we forge strategic partnerships with industry leaders who share our vision of transforming businesses through AI innovation.
 As an AI-first company, we carefully select partners who enhance our ability to deliver cutting-edge AI solutions and drive meaningful outcomes for our clients.

-## Amazon Web Services (AWS)
+## AWS

 As an AWS Partner, we maintain a deep and focused relationship with the leading cloud provider in AI and machine learning.
-Our all-in commitment to AWS reflects their unmatched capabilities in enabling enterprise-scale AI solutions:
+Our all-in commitment to AWS reflects their unmatched capabilities in enabling enterprise-scale AI solutions.

 ## Ingram Micro